Facebook and Its Executives Are Getting Destroyed After Botching the Handling of a Massive Data Breach - Slashdot

 This is a criminal enterprise and Cambridge University should be shut down until its role is established.

+Another example of the simple fact that morality and ethics are things you are born with, or not.

+(IOW you're wrong: We're born knowing that sucking on something does something about that bad feeling inside, and that's about it.)

-Problem is WHO they let collect data (Score:3)
+Problem is WHO they let collect data (Score:1, Flamebait)

 A company that worked for TRUMP, the EMBODIMENT OF GREAT EVIL OF THIS WORLD (worse than PUTIN!!!!), did data mining.